 You can find more information at the Western Australia government website.

-How to Transfer Car Ownership in Tasmania
+How to transfer car ownership in Tasmania (TAS)

 Transferring vehicle ownership in Tasmania involves the following steps: